DR-developer98/Damiano-Rizzato-Flutist---Project-1-HTML-CSS/README.md

 <li><strong>the social media section:</strong> this section includes links to all of the flutist's relevant social media sites.
 These links open in a new tab, ensuring easy navigation for the user.</li>
 </ul>
-The footer section addresses the third and fourth user stories, enabling users to receive updates on upcoming concerts, projects, and recordings directly in their mailbox, as well as easily navigate to the flutist's various social media profiles to view the different types of content he publishes.
+The footer section addresses the <a href="#US3">third</a> and <a href="#US4">fourth</a> user stories, enabling users to receive updates on upcoming concerts, projects, and recordings directly in their mailbox, as well as easily navigate to the flutist's various social media profiles to view the different types of content he publishes.

 <img src="assets/images-for-README/footer.webp">

 <h3>Landing page image</h3>
-The landing includes a photograph of Damiano with text overlay with his full name.
+The landing page includes a photograph of Damiano with text overlay with his full name.
 This section introduces the user to the flutist with a photo from one of his performances.

 <img src="assets/images-for-README/Landing-page.webp" style="width: 75%">

 <h3>About</h3>
-The About section, located in the homepage directly under the hero-image, serves the user in that it directly addresses the first user story, providing them with the flutist's background information.
+The About section, located in the homepage directly under the hero-image, serves the user in that it directly addresses the <a href="#US1">first</a> user story, providing them with the flutist's background information.
 This section is accessible from all pages by means of "About" nav link.

 <img src="assets/images-for-README/About-section.webp" style="width: 75%">